More about Growth Sessions…

 3) Or, perhaps you’ve already got these bases covered?
 Instead, you’re looking for new and interesting ways to keep your team engaged, to maintain a healthy, vibrant culture.
 Then you’ve come to the right place. :)

-Technically it can be spelt either way.
-To me well-being implies one person’s wellness, as in “a being who is well”, whereas wellbeing suggests wellness as a holistic concept which plays a role for all of us as individuals, teams and larger communities of people.
+Whereas wellbeing suggests wellness as a holistic concept, which impacts on all of us as individuals, teams and larger communities of people.

-I’m interested in helping both individuals and groups of individuals to improve their wellbeing, so I spell it as a single, unhyphenated word.
-(Plus I think a hyphen makes the word look odd, LOL).
+I’m interested in helping both individuals AND groups of individuals to improve their wellbeing, so I spell it as a single, unhyphenated word.

 Keen to find out more?
 GET IN TOUCH